morloy/trifilar-mass-prop/README.md

 trifilar-mass-prop
 ==================

-This project is about determininig the mass properties like the center of gravity and the inertia tensor of arbitrary object by using a trifilar pendulum.
+This project is about determininig the mass properties like the center of gravity and the inertia tensor of arbitrary objects by using a trifilar pendulum.

 It is the result of a [Project in Space Technology, EF1112](http://www.kth.se/student/kurser/kurs/EF1112?l=en) at *KTH Stockholm* in VT14 under supervision of *Nickolay Ivchenko*.